Jordoncad24/TM-insurproject/README.md

    - Expand the documentation to include more detailed instructions, troubleshooting tips, and feature explanations.

 By addressing these areas, the application can achieve higher reliability, security, and user satisfaction.

----

-Feel free to reach out with any questions or suggestions regarding the **TM-InsurProject**!